 - POETRY: Up to 3 poems (maximum 7 pages)

 - FICTION: 1 short story or novel excerpt (maximum 20 pages or 6000 words) OR 3 pieces of flash fiction (1000 words per piece)

 - CREATIVE NONFICTION: 1 piece of literary creative nonfiction (maximum 20 pages or 6000 words)

 - EXPERIMENTAL/HYBRID: Up to 3 pieces (maximum 7 pages)

-- 3 to 10 pieces of visual art, must be a series
+- VISUAL ART: Up to 10 pieces of visual art

 - All written submissions must be in .doc or .docx file format (Microsoft Word or Open Office files)